 Optional _____ any piece of the student’s own choosing; feel free to show us your best, your most experimental, your most impressive, your most creative writing.

 _____ A note at the front of the whole portfolio should call the readers’ attention to what the student believes are the strengths of the portfolio; feel free to reflect on yourself as a writer and the learning that is demonstrated by the whole collection.

 _____ Students must also attach to the front of each piece a short description of the purpose of the writing (assignment or occasion, intended reader, desired result) and the circumstances (number of drafts, time spent, resources used, including any help received from any others).
 Also state the bibliographic style used to document sources (APA, MLA, CBE, Chicago, etc.).

 ___ All submissions, except the timed essay, may have been revised; all must be in the discourse of our academic community (grammatical, organized, appropriately documented).

 ___ All pieces must have been composed following the student’s matriculation at Eckerd College, except that students transferring to Eckerd from another college may submit two of the required four pieces from previous collegiate work (a note from the instructor must certify that the student wrote the piece under her or his supervision).

 ___ Students are encouraged to submit writing from any Eckerd course or original work done for the portfolio; work submitted from courses must not show the grade received, nor any evaluative comments (use white-out on a photocopy to remove such marks).

-___ Length of the entire portfolio must be greater than 12 double-spaced typewritten/printed pages (or equivalent, approximately 3000 words), distributed among the four or five pieces.
+___ Length of the entire portfolio must be greater than 12 double-spaced typewritten/printed pages (or equivalent, approximately 3000 words), distributed among the three or four pieces.